sasip-climate/notebooks-nextsim-workshop2025/README.md

 │   └── tuto
 ```

-And the mirror of it on jupyterlab, with extras repositories `NEDAS` and `nextsimdg` at the same level than `nextsim-workshop`
+And the mirror of it on jupyterlab, with extra repositories `NEDAS` and `nextsimdg` at the same level than `nextsim-workshop`